Scharnhorst-class cruiser

-Built for overseas service, Scharnhorst and Gneisenau were assigned to the East Asia Squadron in 1909 and 1910, respectively.
-Scharnhorst relieved the old armored cruiser as the squadron flagship, which had been on station since 1900.
-Both ships had short careers; shortly before the outbreak of World War I, the ships departed the German colony at Qingdao.
-On 1 November 1914, the ships destroyed a British force at the Battle of Coronel and inflicted upon the Royal Navy its first defeat since the Battle of Plattsburgh in 1814.
-The East Asia Squadron, including both Scharnhorst-class ships, was subsequently annihilated at the Battle of the Falkland Islands on 8 December.
+After briefly serving in home waters, Scharnhorst and Gneisenau were assigned to the East Asia Squadron in 1909 and 1910, respectively.
+Scharnhorst relieved the old armored cruiser as the squadron flagship.
+While in East Asia, the two Scharnhorst-class cruisers patrolled the region to protect German interests, including during the Xinhai Revolution in China.

+Both ships had short careers; after the outbreak of World War I, they departed East Asia and crossed the Pacific with the rest of the East Asia Squadron in an attempt to return home, bombarding the French town of Papeete on the way.
+After arriving off the coast of South America, the ships destroyed a British force at the Battle of Coronel on 1 November 1914 and inflicted upon the Royal Navy its first major defeat in a century.
+The defeat spurred the British to send superior forces to hunt down and destroy the East Asia Squadron.
+Most of the squadron, including both Scharnhorst-class ships, was annihilated at the Battle of the Falkland Islands on 8 December.